 The affirmative vote of (i) the holders of a majority of the outstanding shares of common stock entitled to vote at the Special Meeting; and (ii) the holders of a majority of the outstanding shares of common stock entitled to vote at the Special Meeting that are not held by "affiliated persons" (as defined in the 1940 Act) of the Company is required to approve Proposal 1.
 For purposes of Proposal 1, the 1940 Act defines "a majority of the outstanding shares" as: (i) 67% or more of the voting securities present at the Special Meeting if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (ii) 50% of the outstanding voting securities of the Company, whichever is less.
 Abstentions will be considered present at the Special Meeting and will have the effect of a vote against Proposal 1.
 Shares held by a broker, bank or other nominee for which such broker, bank or other nominee has not received instructions from the beneficial owner on how to vote will be treated as not present at the Special Meeting.
-As a result, such non-voted Shares will have no effect on the Company's ability to obtain the approval of 67% or more of the voting securities present at the Meeting, but would have the same effect as a vote against Proposal 1 if the Company did not obtain the approval of 67% or more of the voting securities present and instead were seeking to obtain the affirmative vote of 50% of the outstanding voting securities of the Company.
+As a result, such non-voted Shares will have no effect on the Company's ability to obtain the approval of 67% or more of the voting securities present at the Meeting, but would have the same effect as a vote against Proposal 1 if the Company did not obtain the approval of 67% or more of the voting securities of the Company.
 Unless otherwise indicated, the persons named in the proxy will vote all proxies in favor of Proposal 1.
 If Proposal 1 is not approved, the Board will consider alternatives available at that time.